P-Sakowski/HTML-Parser/README.md

 # HTMLParser
-HTML parser displaying the last element of the longest unordered list.
+HTML parser that displays the last element of the longest unordered list from the URL given in the parameter.
 Prepared in Python language.